kmbordin/UStemperate_demographic_trade-offs/README.md

 ---
 ---

-### This repository contains all files related to the analyses performed for the manuscript "Disturbance constrains the growth-survival trade-off across temperate tree species", lead by Kauane M. Bordin and co-authors.
+### This repository contains all files related to the analyses performed for the manuscript "Disturbance constrains the growth-survival trade-off across temperate tree species", led by Kauane M. Bordin and co-authors.

 #### *Content of the repository:*